cwi-nl/sen-symposium/index.md

 <p class="lead">

-The sixth Dutch national symposium on software engineering (SEN) will be held on Thursday and Friday, February 18st-19th, 2021.
+The seventh Dutch national symposium on software engineering (SEN) will be held on Thursday and Friday, February 18th-19th, 2021.
 After the success of the SEN Symposium of 2014, 2016, 2017, 2018, 2019, and 2020, we cordially invite you to the seventh edition.
 At this conference we bring together the Dutch software engineering community.